 Calvin’s bachelor of arts in biology major places less emphasis on research, allowing you to combine the program with other majors like psychology, business, international development studies or education.
 As a biology student at Calvin, you will explore what it means to be a Christian scientist, take a wide variety of courses, ranging from immunology to anatomy to cellular biology, and learn about how to think about the world from a biological perspective.

-Take four introductory courses to vie you a broad base in biology.
+- Take four introductory courses to give you a broad base in biology.

 (35 semester hours)

 - BIOL-160 Ecological & Evolutionary Systems

 - BIOL-295 Biology Seminar (taken twice, one concurrently with BIOL-250)

 - BIOL-311 Field Botany

 - BIOL-323 Comparative Vertebrate Anatomy